Quantized Strings and Instantons in Holography: Instanton corrections to the ABJ(M) S3 free energy

 Our remaining goal is to determine the one-loop partition function \eqref{eq:1-loop pf def} for the pair of single string instantons and compare with the field theory prediction.
 The first factor, namely the Fradkin-Tseytlin term is easily evaluated

 Next, we need to compute the masses of the scalar and fermion fluctuations on the worldsheet.
 Due to the non-trivial embedding of the string worldsheet inside $\CP^3$, the normal bundle is twisted on top of the worldsheet leading to a natural monopole field configuration \eqref{eq:monopolefield} with respect to which some of the fields are charged.
-The complete spectrum of one-loop fluctuations is independent of the $B_2$ charge of the string and is listed in table \ref{ABJMspectrum table} for both possible worldsheet instantons.
-As anticipated, we have four massless scalars corresponding to the movement of the string in the AdS$_4$ direction leading to four obvious bosonic zero-modes.
+The complete spectrum of one-loop fluctuations is independent of the $B_2$ charge of the string and is listed in table \ref{ABJMspectrum table} for both possible worldsheet instantons.\footnote{Due to the monopole we have to also include the fermionic eigenvalues linear in $m_1$ and $m_2$ (see eq. \eqref{fermionsum}), instead of solely on $M^2L^2$.
+These modes are, however, zero-modes and thus will have to be dealt with on their own entirely.} As anticipated, we have four massless scalars corresponding to the movement of the string in the AdS$_4$ direction leading to four obvious bosonic zero-modes.
 Furthermore we also find a pair of zero-modes for each of the charged scalar mode.
 In total we therefore have twelve bosonic zero-modes.
 The spectrum similarly reveals twelve fermionic zero-modes.
 These were already discussed in \cite{Cagnazzo:2009zh}.
 Before analyzing the zero-mode partition function, let us first evaluate the contribution of all other modes.
 To this end we can simply use the results of section \ref{ssec:oneloop} which boils down to

 where the fermion partition function exactly cancels the bosonic partition function.
 For the uncharged fermions in table \ref{ABJMspectrum table}, the starting value in the sum \eqref{spdef} is $p=0$ but with zero multiplicity, hence the first non-trivial contribution to the sum is from $l=1$, which is why we write $s_1(1)$ in the equation above.